rya-sge/access-denied/_posts/2025-07-29-automated-market-makers-amm.md

 ### Conclusion

-The choice of formula for an AMM depends on the specific use case and asset characteristics.
-While the constant product formula remains a foundational approach, innovations like StableSwap and custom weightings are paving the way for more specialized and efficient trading mechanisms.
-As DeFi evolves, we can expect further experimentation and hybridization of AMM models to cater to diverse needs.
+The choice of formula for an AMM depends on the use case and on the characteristics of the assets.
+The constant product formula remains the default, while StableSwap and custom weightings target narrower cases, and further hybridization of these models can be expected.

-By understanding the nuances of these formulas, developers and users alike can better navigate the dynamic world of decentralized trading.
+Knowing which formula a pool uses tells you where its slippage and its arbitrage exposure come from.

 ## References